 Severe Aplastic Anemia and Other Marrow Failure Syndromes

-Acquired aplastic anemia is thought to have an autoimmune component in many patients, and immunosuppressive therapy is therefore a typical front-line therapy.
-Patients with aplastic anemia are classified based on the severity of their marrow aplasia, and those with severe aplastic anemia (SAA) are candidates for allogeneic hematopoietic cell transplantation (HCT).
-[1-3]
+Acquired aplastic anemia is thought to have an autoimmune component in many patients, and immunosuppressive therapy is a typical frontline therapy.
+Patients with aplastic anemia are classified based on the severity of their marrow aplasia.
+Those with severe aplastic anemia (SAA) are candidates for allogeneic hematopoietic cell transplantation (HCT).
+[1-4]

-Diamond-Blackfan anemia and Fanconi anemia are rare, genetically and clinically heterogeneous disorders, characterized by red cell aplasia.
+Diamond-Blackfan and Fanconi anemia are rare heterogeneous disorders characterized by red cell aplasia.
 Many patients eventually develop pancytopenias from these syndromes.
 Allogeneic HCT offers the only potential cure for both disorders.
-[1,4] A 2016 study of long-term survival in patients transplanted for Fanconi anemia found that 10- and 15-year probabilities of survival were 90% and 79%, respectively.
+[1,4] A 2016 study of long-term survival in patients transplanted for Fanconi anemia found that 10 and 15-year probabilities of survival were 90% and 79%, respectively.
 [5]

 Outcomes

-Outcome data in this section have been prepared by the Center for International Blood and Marrow Transplant Research® (CIBMTR®), our research program.
+Outcome data in this section have been prepared by the CIBMTR® (Center for International Blood and Marrow Transplant Research®).
+The CIBMTR is a research collaboration between the National Marrow Donor Program® (NMDP)/Be The Match® and the Medical College of Wisconsin.

-Figure 2: Pediatric Severe Aplastic Anemia Survival Over Time, Unrelated HCT
+Figure 2: SAA Survival Over Time, Adult and Pediatric HCT

 Transplant Consultation Guidelines: Severe Aplastic Anemia and Other Marrow Failure Syndromes